Alex-McAlpine/capstone-project-frame-by-frame/README.md

 # Colour Scheme

-My colour scheme was chosen from a screenshot from my favourite movie, Interstellar which inspired me to go into video editing.
+My colour scheme was chosen from a screenshot from my favourite movie, Interstellar, which inspired me to go into video editing.

 ![Colour-scheme-chosen](./README%20documentation/images/colour%20scheme.png)